 Part 2 Topic: "Describe a review you read about a product or service".

 Part 3 Topic: "Online reviews" & "Customer service".

 [The examiner asks the candidate about him/herself, his/her home, work or studies and other familiar topics.]

-Q. Do you play any games?
+Q. Do you have a favourite flower or plant?
 [Why/Why not?]

 [The topic for your talk will be written on a card which the examiner will hand you.
 Read it carefully and then make some brief notes.]

 Describe a review you read about a product or service.

 - what information the review gave about the product or service